 Self-referrals can be made via text line: 07599 955231.

 Alzheimer Scotland Angus Service is still available to support people living with dementia or concerned about possible dementia symptoms.
-They are currently working in a different way and all support is being offered by telephone and/or online face to face 1-1 support.
+They are not currently coming to the practice, but support is being offered by telephone and/or online face to face 1-1 support.
 They are currently running a number of digital social groups and a monthly carer support group.
 For more information or support, Lindsay Shaw, Dementia Advisor, can be reached directly on 07979 954 445 or by email on firstname.lastname@example.org; alternatively the office number 01241 431 770 will also still be answered at this time.